adeola003/bookstore/README.md

 ### Key Features <a name="key-features"></a>

-- [x] Create a simple calculation web app
+- [x] Create a simple bookstore web app
-- [x] Add all necessary operations for basic a basic calculator.
+- [x] Add all necessary fetures for adding and removing books.
 - [x] Used React technology.
-- [x] Used hooks to fetch data from an API and display random quotes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>